credativ/vali/cmd/migrate/README.md

-# Loki Migrate Tool
+# Vali Migrate Tool

 **WARNING: THIS TOOL IS NOT WELL TESTED, ALWAYS MAKE BACKUPS AND TEST ON LESS IMPORTANT DATA FIRST!**

-This is sort of a bare minimum code hooked directly into the store interfaces within Loki.
+This is sort of a bare minimum code hooked directly into the store interfaces within Vali.

 Two stores are created, a source store and destination (abbreviated dest) store.